-The appraisal location is one block west of South Main Street, the Central Business District's primary thoroughfare and one of the city's commercial corridors.
-Main Street bisects the downtown in a north-south direction, providing linkages to M-14 and US-23 to the north and I-94 to the south.
-In the heart of the Central Business District it is improved with dense retail, office, and mixed-use properties.
+The subject is located northwest of the central business district on Main Street, one of the city's major commercial corridors, which bisects the downtown in a north-south manner providing linkage to M-14 and US-23 to the north and Interstate-94 to the south.
+Interstate-94 is a major nexus between the cities of Detroit to the east and Chicago to the west.